Skip to main content

 What is the best way to receive notifications?

 The best way to receive notifications about cloud provider incidents is specific to your team.
-Discuss with your team what would make it most effective.
+Ideally, the notifications should be part of your team's workflow.

 Is there a standard status page format?